oskarth/experiments.oskarth.com/content/netpowder2.md

 ## Conclusion

-We started off with the general question: *what makes a good interface?* and, in the face of uncertainity, we drilled down to a trivial but specific example, making some very small changes to make a certain user flow suck less.
+We started off with the general question: *what makes a good interface?* and, in the face of uncertainty, we drilled down to a trivial but specific example, making some very small changes to make a certain user flow suck less.

 This might seem like an obvious thing to do - and it is - but all these details